 Long term surveillance data has shown that the continued annual treatment of basins has gradually and significantly decreased Culex populations throughout the District.
 The result is fewer WNV positive mosquitoes when compared to areas bordering our district, as seen in Figures 1 and 2.
 This translates to reduced risk of infection to District residents.
 It is for this reason our early-season intervention strategy of treating catch basin has been successful in reducing Cx. pipiens/restuans populations, and therefore reducing virus amplification in birds and reducing risk to humans.
-This early-season basin-treatment strategy will continue in 2011.
+This early-season basin-treatment strategy will continue in 2012.

-Catch basin treatments in 2011 will be prioritized as follows.
+Catch basin treatments in 2012 will be prioritized as follows.
 As previously stated, WNV is endemic in the Boston metro area and it is clear that the WNV epicenter in our District is the urban coastal communities of Winthrop, Revere, Lynn, Nahant, Saugus, Swampscott, Marblehead, Salem, and to a lesser degree Danvers and Beverly.
 The basins in these communities will be treated first, starting in May.
 Another area of concern is the Merrimack River Valley, specifically Andover and North Andover and basins here will be treated early as well.
-A WNV isolation in North Andover in the late 2009 season may indicate a potential for renewed WNV activity in the area in 2011.
+WNV isolations in Andover, North Andover, Haverhill, Merrimac and Methuen in the 2011 season may indicate a potential for renewed WNV activity in the area in 2012.